TheRenegadeCoder/sample-programs/README.md

 Welcome to the [Sample Programs in Every Language][0] repository!
 What began as a simple [100 Days of Code][1] challenge has expanded into a fun project.
-Within this repository, you'll find a growing collection of simple programs in just about every programming language to date.
+Within this repository, you'll find a growing collection of sample programs in just about every programming language to date.

 ## Learn More